Christian Arroyo Player Props: Red Sox vs. Angels

 Christian Arroyo At The Plate

-- This season, Arroyo has posted at least one hit in five of 13 games (38.5%), and had multiple hits twice.
+- Arroyo has gotten a hit in five of 14 games this year (35.7%), with multiple hits twice.

-- In 13 games played this season, he has not hit a long ball.
+- He has not hit a long ball in his 14 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.